10 Interesting Facts About Sagrada Familia

 For now, there’s nothing much to see inside for a regular tourist like me.
-While I was there last summer, the central part of the church was wholly covered.
+While I was there last summer, they still covered the central part of the church.
 It was disappointing, especially if the entrance fee was excessive.
-In Barcelona, everything that has Gaudi trademark on is expensive.
+In Barcelona, everything that has Gaudi trademark is expensive.
 You could feel Spain’s economic crisis.
 The struggle is real. 🙂

-Since I’m not a hardcore Catholic, the only thing that fascinated me is the architecture in itself.
-Looking up, I was blown away by the complicated, intricate and beautiful structures of its columns to the roof.
-I was literally blown away.
+Since I’m not a hardcore Catholic, the only thing that fascinated me was the architecture in itself.
+Looking up, the complicated, intricate, and beautiful structures of its columns to the roof blew me away.
 It’s the same feeling I had when I first set foot on the Great Wall of China or when I witnessed the first break of dawn at the summit of Mt.
 Sinai.
-I had goosebumps and I had no one to talk to or share that feeling – a disadvantage of travelling solo.
+I had goosebumps, and I had no one to talk to or share that feeling with – a disadvantage of traveling solo.

 Here are 10 Interesting Facts About Sagrada Familia

 1. From outside, you’ll see these towering spires or towers.
-There are 18 of them which represent the 12 disciples, 4 gospel writers, the Virgin Mary and Jesus Christ (the middle tower).
+There are 18 of them, which represent the 12 disciples, four gospel writers, the Virgin Mary, and Jesus Christ (the middle tower).

-4. Antoni Gaudi, the chief designer, is buried in the crypt below the church.
+4. They buried Antoni Gaudi, the chief designer, in the crypt below the church.